Skip advert

 How is Android Auto different from just using my phone?

-The biggest difference is that the system has been developed with car use in mind, and as a result, it is easier to use Android Auto while driving than faffing about with a phone that is in a cradle or stuck to the dash.
-Remember it is illegal to use a hand held phone when driving.
+The biggest difference is that the system has been developed with in-car use in mind, and as a result, it is easier to use Android Auto while driving than faffing about with a phone that is in a cradle or stuck to the dash.
+Remember it is illegal to use a hand-held phone when driving.

-Also, to help reduce frustration with missing buttons and avoid taking your eyes off the road, Google’s Assistant speech recognition software allows you to take command of the majority of Android Auto features, again helping drivers use the software on the move.
+Also, to help reduce frustration if you miss buttons, and allow you to keep your eyes on the road, Google’s Assistant speech-recognition software allows you to take command of the majority of Android Auto features.
 You can also use the car’s buttons and even its steering wheel controls to access features such as voice activation and track selection, or even activate it by simply saying “Hey Google”.

 What is the difference between Android Auto and Android Automotive?